yz4898/dotfiles/README.md

 ## Requirements

-- Clean install of macOS Catalina
+- Clean install of macOS Big Sur
 - Logged in with Apple ID

 ## Setting up your Mac